kauri-io/Content/IPFS 101/Installing.md

   `$ cat mytextfiletxt`

-We added this file to IPFS which makes it possible to read it from there as well.
-Using the hash generated from the file we created earlier, enter the following:
+We can read it through IPFS as well.
+Using the hash generated earlier, enter the following:

   `$ ipfs cat QmYBmnUzkvvLxPksYUBGHy2sqbvwskLQw5gK6whxHGcsa8`
   `hello world 1`

-It returns the content of the file for us to read.
+It returns the content of the file.

 ### Changing the Content